Italy 1/8/2026

 • Marina Grande: Convenient for ferries, but busier and less atmospheric.

-• Footwear: Capri is an island for walking.
-Leave the high heels for dinner and wear comfortable shoes during the day.
+• Footwear: Capri is a walking island.
+Leave the heels for dinner; comfortable flat shoes are essential.

-Capri is a place where every corner feels like a film set.
+Capri is a place where every corner feels like a film set, because for 2,000 years, emperors and artists and the simply wealthy have conspired to make it beautiful.
+The Blue Grotto, the Faraglioni, the Piazzetta with its church clock tower — these are images that have circulated for a century, and in person they deliver.
 It is an island that proves that true beauty never goes out of style.
-Whether you are sipping an espresso in the Piazzetta or watching the sunset over the Faraglioni, Capri will seduce you.
+Whether you are sipping an espresso in the Piazzetta or watching the evening light turn the Faraglioni gold, Capri will seduce you.
+It has been doing so since the time of Augustus.
+There is no reason to think it will stop now.

 Ready for your Italian escape?
 See our guide to the 10 Most Instagrammable Islands or explore more Mediterranean gems.